-While somewhat less striking and not as recognizable as nearby Bell Rock and Courthouse Butte.
+While this Vibrant Sedona Art is somewhat less striking and not as recognizable as nearby Bell Rock and Courthouse Butte.
 It is higher than either one – with FAR fewer people.
-Although it is called Castle Rock, I’ve decided to call this Sedona Landscape “Enchanted Castle.”
+Although it is called Castle Rock, I’ve decided to call this amazing Sedona art “Enchanted Castle.”
 Of course, my wife likes to think of it as Magic Castle, because living in Sedona is magical.
 This Sedona landscape appears to be a single formation, and it does indeed seem to be a single wall when viewed from the southern part of the village.
 Driving north, the two towers are separated from the main wall in a line to the south.
 You’ll see plenty of Cactus in this desert landscape filled with desert blossoms in the spring and summer.

 Hiking the Enchanted Castle

 I’m grateful there’s no official hiking trail designated to the saddle of this fantastic hike, (fewer people).
 However, there’s a well-worn social trail that leads to it.
 Once there after weaving your way through the desert landscape, with Prickly Pear cactus you can venture south to an area aptly named the “diving board,” which is a great place to take photos from here in the, what the locals call it “The Village.”